Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

   Successful Get (*VIN™ CLI* = top, Peer = bottom)

-Spreading and Gathering a File
+Spread and Gather a File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The *VIN™* can spread any file type onto it's network.
 To do a ``spread``, perform the following: